TuychiyevNodirbek/satinom/README.md

 - 👋 Hi, I’m @satinom
 - 👀 I’m interested in developing andorid proposals
-- 🌱 I’m currently learning kotlin and developing android
+- - 🌱 I am currently studying Kotlin and android development
 - 💞️ I’m looking to collaborate on with companies that are related to android development
 - 📫 How to reach me Timurtuy@gmail.com and Instagram:@tuychiyevnodir